 A number of faculty members served in leadership positions.
 On the picket line, Thomas Neuville (Educational Foundations) worked to create a positive community on the sidewalk.
 Spending most of his time at the juncture of George Street and Cottage Avenue, Neuville encouraged friendly interactions between strikers and the public.
 Despite their reaction, he “made a point to smile and wave and connect with each driver” that passed.8 For him, this walk-out depended heavily on connecting with the public.
 Whether the public displayed favor or disregard, the union members interaction with the community provided a great opportunity to educate the public.
 Neuville stressed the importance of being positive on the street.

-To create an overall reasonable environment, the strike required coordinating efforts among protesters, law enforcement, and outside organizations alike.
-Employed as Chief of Police for Millersville police station, Pete Anders held himself accountable for ensuring order, safety, and non-interference of the operations within, and surrounding, the university.
-In achieving these goals, Anders became “very communicative with those he believed will be involved with the strike, and anybody else that might be attracted to areas if there’s picketing.”8 First, Anders established a positive relationship between himself and APSCUF president, David.
-The pair met several times during the late summer, and again on multiple occasions in September, creating an easy ability to convene and air any concerns during the course of the strike.
-The anticipated meetings opened a doorway for healthy communications that “didn’t impugn” on what APSCUF was looking to do, “but also kept everybody safe on campus.”9
+To create an overall positive environment, the strike required coordinated efforts among protesters, law enforcement, and outside organizations.
+As Chief of Police for Millersville University campus police, Pete Anders saw his role as ensuring order, safety, and non-interference of the operations of the university.
+In achieving these goals, Anders communicated “with those he believed will be involved with the strike, and anybody else that might be attracted to areas if there’s picketing.”9 Anders and union President Barry David met several times during the late summer, and again on multiple occasions in September, creating the opportunity to air any concerns during the course of the strike.
+The anticipated meetings created an open door for healthy communications that kept everybody on campus safe.

 - Barry David (Applied Engineering, Safety and Technology), interview by Elizabeth Nelson and Katie Barrett, November 28, 2016, transcript, Millersville University Special Collections, Millersville, PA.